-Module Requirements This training module will require access to the Site Administrator account.
+Module Requirements: This training module will require access to the Site Administrator account.

 Risk Template Compliance Forms

 Compliance forms are used in the field to assess the risks and possible dangers of a work site.
-There are insurance and work safety ramifications to ensuring that your forms are correct and utilized properly.
+There are insurance and work safety ramifications to ensuring that your forms are correct and utilised properly.

 There are no industrial standard for compliance forms as the requirements of such a form varies greatly from field to field and from job to job.
 It is the responsibility of each company to ensure that their compliance documents suits their needs.
-This module is NOT designed to teach you what should be on your forms, it is merely designed to show you how to build compliance forms once you have already determined what needs to be on them.
+This module is NOT designed to teach you what should be on your forms; it is merely designed to show you how to build compliance forms once you have already determined what needs to be on them.

-Setting up a JSA Template Before your field staff can fill out their forms, we need to create the JSA Template.
+Before your field staff can fill out their forms, we need to create the JSA Template.
 This template determines what information is going to be on your form.
-This template needs to be created from your Site Administrator account.
-In the navigation on the left hand side you will see a section for compliance.
+The template needs to be created from your Site Administrator account.
+Click on Settings.
+In the navigation on the left hand side, click Compliance.

-Clicking on the 'Risk Templates' Button will take us into our JSA setup screen.
+Click on Risk Templates to take you into the JSA setup screen.
 Before we can create a JSA template we need to create some categories.
 These categories will be used to break our various forms up into meaningful groups and make the templates easier to find for your field technicians.

 Now that we've got our category we can now create a Task/Procedure.
 These are the real world tasks that need to be completed.

-Click on the 'Add Task/Procedure' button to name your task.
+Click Add Task/Procedure to name your task.

-We're going to simply call this new form
+We're going to simply call this new form 'Working with Heights'.

-Click save to confirm.
+Click Save to confirm.
 This will add our newly created task/procedure into our list.